Vortex ring-cylinder interactions: regimes, reconnection, and the role of topology: The ``cutting'' regime

 \subsection{Formation and ejection of secondary structures}

-Figure~\ref{fig:cr0p2-rcyl0p2-wth-re1000} shows the evolution of the azimuthal vorticity for the case $T_D=0.2$ and $Re_\Gamma=1000$, along the $x$-$z$ and $y$-$z$ planes.
-Compared with figure~\ref{fig:cr0p2-rcyl0p1-wth-re1000}, only minor changes are observed: in the $x$–$z$ plane, the secondary vorticity originating from the cylinder becomes increasingly well defined and now departs at a finite angle to the original trajectory rather than parallel to the $z$–axis.
+Figures\ref{fig:cont-cr0p2-rcyl0p2-wth-re1000} and \ref{fig:cr0p2-rcyl0p2-wth-re1000} show the evolution of the azimuthal vorticity for the case $T_D=0.2$ and $Re_\Gamma=1000$ in three-dimensional iso-contours and in two-dimensional cuts along the $x$-$z$ and $y$-$z$ planes.
+Compared with figures \ref{fig:cont-cr0p2-rcyl0p1-wth-re1000} and \ref{fig:cr0p2-rcyl0p1-wth-re1000}, only minor changes are observed especially in the three-dimensional iso-contours.
+When observing the two-dimensional cuts, we can observe that in the $x$–$z$ plane the secondary vorticity originating from the cylinder becomes increasingly well defined and now departs at a finite angle to the original trajectory rather than parallel to the $z$–axis.
+This vorticity forms the bottom half of the rings which are ejected from the interaction surface.
 In the $y$–$z$ plane, the primary vorticity can be seen to slightly slide across the cylinder surface.
 The increased wire thickness causes this interaction to begin resembling that of a vortex with a flat wall.
 However, in the $y$-$z$ plane the secondary vorticity generated in the boundary layer remains weak and does not significantly affect the primary vortex.

-Further increasing the wire diameter to $T_D=0.4$ (figure~\ref{fig:cr0p2-rcyl0p4-wth-re1000}) yields a qualitatively similar picture.
+Further increasing the wire diameter to $T_D=0.4$ (figures~\ref{fig:cont-cr0p2-rcyl0p4-wth-re1000} and \ref{fig:cr0p2-rcyl0p4-wth-re1000}) yields a qualitatively similar picture.
 In the $x$–$z$ plane, the secondary vorticity is now clearly defined and leaves at a larger angle than for $T_D=0.2$.
 A small amount of vorticity is dragged along the $z$–axis, as also observed earlier in figure~\ref{fig:cr0p2-rcyls-re1000}, but it dissipates rapidly.
 Meanwhile, in the $y$–$z$ plane, the primary vorticity interacts more strongly with the cylinder surface, forming a boundary layer, although the overall interaction between ring and boundary layer remains relatively weak when compared to that in the $x$-$z$ plane.

 As in the previous section, increasing $Re_\Gamma$ complicates the flow phenomenology.
-Figure~\ref{fig:cr0p2-rcyl0p4-wth-re2000} shows the evolution of the azimuthal vorticity for $T_D=0.4$ and $Re_\Gamma=2000$.
-Initially, the behaviour resembles that at lower $Re_\Gamma$: the primary vortex forms a boundary layer of oppositely signed vorticity around the cylinder, which can detach to form a secondary structure.
+Figures~\ref{fig:cont-cr0p2-rcyl0p4-wth-re2000} and \ref{fig:cr0p2-rcyl0p4-wth-re2000} show the evolution of the azimuthal vorticity for $T_D=0.4$ and $Re_\Gamma=2000$.
+Initially, the behaviour resembles that at lower $Re_\Gamma$: the primary vortex forms a boundary layer of oppositely signed secondary vorticity around the cylinder, which can detach to form a secondary structure.
 However, the increased stretching results in the secondary ring emerging at a much larger angle and with a greater diameter.